Judge sets new trial date in Virginia girl’s 2016 slaying

 CHRISTIANSBURG, Va.
 (AP) — A judge has set a new trial date for a former Virginia Tech student charged with murder in the stabbing of a 13-year-old girl.

 Judge Robert Turk on Monday scheduled the trial of David Eisenhauer to begin on Feb.
-5. That’s the same day his co-defendant, Natalie Keepers, is scheduled to go on trial.
+5. That’s the same day co-defendant Natalie Keepers is scheduled to go on trial.

 Most Read Stories